-Christopher stood over the maze of workday and eyed the sea.
+Christopher stood over the maze of workday and eyed the ocean.
 A thin fog cloud floated passed his perch on the 45th floor.
 On the docks, sea lions barked at tourists.
-East Bay traffic sought a faster path, ships hauled electronics in and almonds back out, and the blood-red sun sunk into late afternoon north of the Golden Gate.
+East Bay traffic sought a faster path, ships hauled electronics in and almonds out, and the blood-red sun sunk into late afternoon north of the Golden Gate.

 “Does she have to do that?”

 “We need an accurate transcription,” said an attorney seated at the end.

 “I want to read it tonight.”